theseanything/civilservicelgbt.github.io/_posts/2019-02-18-sunny-dermott-lgbt-history-month.md

 I hope that like Emily did for me, my ability to be out and visible might give some courage to other people that it’s OK to be yourself and you don’t have to fit into a neat category or meet narrow expectations.

-*including pan, polysexual and any other identity than straight or gay under this banner

 [^1]: **Editor's note:** You can watch Emily talk about this in our [CSRA Talks Bisexuality video](/archives/2016/09/19/watch-csra-talks-bisexuality/).

+[^2]: including pan, polysexual and any other identity than straight or gay under this banner